JuliaAI/MLJ.jl/docs/src/machines.md

 # Machines

+Recall from [Getting Started](@ref) that a machine binds a model (i.e., a choice of algorithm + hyperparameters) to data (see more at [Constructing machines](@ref) below).
+A machine is also the object storing *learned* parameters.
 Under the hood, calling `fit!` on a machine calls either `MLJBase.fit` or `MLJBase.update`, depending on the machine's internal state (as recorded in private fields `old_model` and `old_rows`).
 These lower-level `fit` and `update` methods, which are not ordinarily called directly by the user, dispatch on the model and a view of the data defined by the optional `rows` keyword argument of `fit!` (all rows by default).
 In this way, if a model `update` method has been implemented for the model, calls to `fit!` can avoid redundant calculations for certain kinds of model mutations (eg, increasing the number of epochs in a neural network).

 ```@example machines
 using MLJ; color_off() # hide